testit-tms/api-client-java/docs/AutoTestsApi.md

 Update multiple autotests

-&lt;br&gt;Use case  &lt;br&gt;User sets autotest updated parameters values (listed in the example) and runs method execution  &lt;br&gt;System finds the autotest by the identifier  &lt;br&gt;System updates autotest parameters   &lt;br&gt;              [Optional] If steps enumeration is set, system creates step items, relates them to autotest              and deletes relations with current steps( if exist)                &lt;br&gt;              [Optional] If Setup enumeration is set, system creates setup items and relates them to autotest              and deletes relations with current Setup items (if exist)                &lt;br&gt;              [Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest              and deletes relations with current teardown items (if exist)                &lt;br&gt;              [Optional] If label enumeration is set, system creates labels and relates them to autotest              and deletes relations with current Labels (if exist)                &lt;br&gt;              [Optional] If link enumeration is set, system creates links and relates them to autotest              and deletes relations with current Links (if exist)                &lt;br&gt;System updates autotest and returns no content response
+ Use case   User sets autotest updated parameters values (listed in the example) and runs method execution   System finds the autotest by the identifier   System updates autotest parameters                  [Optional] If steps enumeration is set, system creates step items, relates them to autotest              and deletes relations with current steps( if exist)                               [Optional] If Setup enumeration is set, system creates setup items and relates them to autotest              and deletes relations with current Setup items (if exist)                               [Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest              and deletes relations with current teardown items (if exist)                               [Optional] If label enumeration is set, system creates labels and relates them to autotest              and deletes relations with current Labels (if exist)                               [Optional] If link enumeration is set, system creates links and relates them to autotest              and deletes relations with current Links (if exist)                 System updates autotest and returns no content response

 ### Example
 ```java